 Red Cayenne Chile Peppers

-Red Cayenne chile peppers are available late spring and through the summer months.
+Red cayenne chile peppers are available in the late spring through summer.

 Recipes that include Red Cayenne Chile Peppers.
 One is easiest, three is harder.